Image from Shutterstock

 The high quality of life factor in Alexandria perpetually draws newcomers.
 Many parts of the city are walkable, and every kind of amenity is available.
 Cultural attractions, including museums, art festivals, concerts, and historical events, are just the beginning of things to do.
 You’ll always find a new restaurant to try, although you’ll have to reserve weeks in advance for the most coveted spots.

 If you’re looking for easy access to public transportation, Alexandria has a solution, whether it’s a train, bus, or shuttle.
 But most commonly, it’s a walkable Metro train station apartment dwellers prefer.
 There are five Alexandria metro stations: King Street Station, Van Dorn Street, Eisenhower Avenue, Huntington, and Braddock Road Station.
-A new station, Potomac Yard, is slated to open in the fall of 2022.
+A new station, Potomac Yard, is slated to open in May 2023.

 The greater Washington, D.C., real estate market is one of the most expensive in the country and Alexandria’s real estate and cost of living mimics these prices.
 You’ll pay more for gas, groceries, entertainment, and everyday shopping.